locationtech/geomesa/docs/user/accumulo/commandline_tools.rst

     The header, if present, is not parsed by ``ingest`` for information.
 It is assumed that all lines are valid entries.

-Converters and SFTs are specified in HOCON format (https://github.com/typesafehub/config/blob/master/HOCON.md) and loaded using the `TypeSafe configuration library <https://github.com/typesafehub/config>`__.
+Converters and SFTs are specified in the `HOCON <https://github.com/typesafehub/config/blob/master/HOCON.md>`__ format and loaded using the `TypeSafe configuration library <https://github.com/typesafehub/config>`__.
 They can be referenced by name using the ``-s`` and ``-C`` args.

 To define new converters for the users can package a ``reference.conf`` file inside a jar and drop it in the